 Generate reports that offer early visibility into enrollment progress during pre-screening, so there’s time for corrective action

 It’s not enough to enable your sites to gather race and ethnicity data during pre-screening – you also need to be able to view it in an organized and clear picture to enable quick clinical trial data analysis.
 StudyTeam, which is compliant with all applicable data protection laws, including HIPAA and GDPR, offers interactive pre-screening reporting tools so you can get ahead of any barriers that are preventing you from increasing diversity in your clinical trials.

-Diversity Reports in StudyTeam for Sponsors provide you with a visual of overall trial performance, I/E criteria failures, and reasons declined, categorized by race and ethnicity.
+Diversity insights in StudyTeam for Sponsors provide you with a visual of overall trial performance, I/E criteria failures, and reasons declined, categorized by race and ethnicity.
 So you can identify diversity challenges in the enrollment funnel, where certain I/E criteria are disproportionately affecting certain populations, as well as trends around why underrepresented populations may be declining to participate in the trial.

 “StudyTeam isn’t just showing you how you are tracking towards your diversity enrollment goals – it can also help provide insights to help understand why there is a potential problem,” said Greg Tsinzo, Director of Strategic Accounts at OneStudyTeam, who also works closely with top sponsors to develop diversity strategies, including data tracking.
-“With our pre-screening Diversity Reports, we can provide insights into why patients are falling out of the funnel during pre-screening.
+“With our pre-screening diversity reporting capabilities, we can provide insights into why patients are falling out of the funnel during pre-screening.
 It’s powerful to have information this early during pre-screening.
 When you have insight into this data, you can make adjustments earlier on, such as re-screen eligible patients and take whatever action is needed to enroll representative populations.”